analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-gen-clients.md

   ![img](images/informerMapping_gen_clients-stmtemail_001.png)
 - Notice that in the above relationships, **GEN Company/Individual Names** is self referencing from Client Name to Employees.

-What this relationship allows us, is to be able to get all of the employees for a particular company, "Big Company" in this case.
+What this relationship allows us to do is to get all of the employees for a particular company, "Big Company" in this case.
 However, we only need the **Name Id** and **Email Addresses** fields from the **Employee** mapping.
 Those along with the *Stmt Email Contact Id* (this field IS the Name Id) field from **GEN Clients**, we can create a powerscript to grab the email addresses.

 ```javascript
 // Since we don't have a link to users from GEN Clients -> Client Name . stmtEmailContactId to